shubhamksawant/lab/home-lab.md

 ## Milestone 6: Global Scale and Production Readiness

-**Learning Objective:** Deploy your application with global reach using CDN, implement production security practices, and understand how to scale to handle enterprise-level traffic.
+**Learning Objective:** Deploy your application with global reach using Cloudflare CDN, implement production security practices, and understand how to scale to handle enterprise-level traffic.

 **Why this matters:** This milestone transforms your local application into one that can serve users globally with the same performance and reliability patterns used by companies like Cloudflare and AWS.